America Movil doesn't rule out Telekom Austria capital hike for expansion

 "If there are opportunities for Telekom (Austria) to grow through acquisitions, the situation will be judged accordingly and the topic (of a) capital increase will also be considered," he said.

-America Movil fully supported a 1 billion euro (783 million pounds) capital increase conducted by Telekom Austria in November to reduce debt and invest in infrastructure.
+America Movil fully supported a 1 billion euro ($1.2 billion) capital increase conducted by Telekom Austria in November to reduce debt and invest in infrastructure.

 Part of America Movil's strategy could be to bring together Telekom Austria businesses in different countries under a single brand, Moreno said.
 Telekom Austria operates in Austria, Macedonia, Belarus, Croatia, Bulgaria, Slovenia, Serbia and Liechtenstein.